michalantolik/pluralsight/README.md

 4. Format the data as CSV, not bullet points.
 5. Please use more variety in the customer names.
 6. The age for Carlos should be 38.

+#### Transform handwritten mockup of a website into HTML + CSS (DALL-E)

+1.Load handwritten website mockup 👉 Write code for a website that looks like this picture.

+#### Detect content of the image (DALL-E)

+1. Load picture from vacation 👉 What's in this picture?

+#### Generate image (DALL-E)

+1. An image of a man in an airport, dragging a suitcasem with a plane behind him.

+#### Browse with Bing (DALL-E)

+1. What's the current interest rate for mortgages in the United States?